chandywerks/Enterasys-NetSight/README.md

 For example the 'snmp' method in Enterasys::NetSight returns snmp creds for a given IP as a hash table which can be used with the perl SNMP module to create a new SNMP::Session object.

-See perldoc for usage details
+See perldoc for usage details.

 ### INSTALLATION